 Everybody needs a neighbor who delivers cocktails to your door.
 We are lucky enough to have those neighbors, and they’ve shared their drink recipe with us today!

-This summer drink is the perfect way to use your fresh crop of basil and celebrate the bounty of your berry picking.
+This strawberry gin cocktail is the perfect way to use your fresh crop of basil and celebrate the bounty of your berry picking.

 I’m typically not one to make a mixed drink, but this drink comes together quickly!